Porsche 718: 718/2

-In 1959 Porsche unveiled the prototype of a narrow, open-wheeled car called the Porsche 718/2 that married the 718's mechanicals with a more traditional single-seat Formula body.
+In 1959 Porsche unveiled the prototype of an open-wheeled car called the Porsche 718/2 that married the 718's mechanicals with a narrow monoposto body.
 The unpainted car was entered in the 1959 Monaco Grand Prix, where driver Wolfgang von Trips qualified twelfth, but crashed on the second lap of the race.
 At Reims driver Joakim Bonnier finished third.
 For 1960 the production 718/2, starting with chassis number 718201, received revised bodywork, a 6-speed transaxle, and a wheelbase extended by 100 mm.
 A total of five cars were built.

 In October 1958 the FIA announced another change to the regulations for Formula One (F1).
 Beginning with the 1961 season, engine capacity would be limited to the same 1.5 litres as Formula Two.
 This allowed Porsche to use their 718/2s almost unchanged in F1.

 RS 60

 For the 1960 season the FIA made changes to the regulation regarding the windscreen and cockpit size.
-Applying these changes, together with a larger (1.6-litre) Type 547/3 engine developing 160 hp and a new double wishbone rear suspension, resulted in the RS 60 model.
-The RS 60 brought Porsche victory at the 1960 12 Hours of Sebring with a car driven by Hans Herrmann and Olivier Gendebien.
-1960 also saw Porsche win the Targa Florio with Hans Herrmann being joined on the winner podium by Jo Bonnier and Graham Hill.
+Applying these changes, together with an optional larger 1.6-litre Type 547/3 engine developing 160 hp and a new double wishbone rear suspension, resulted in the RS 60 model.
+The RS 60 brought Porsche a 1-2 victory at the 1960 12 Hours of Sebring with the factory car driven by Hans Herrmann and Olivier Gendebien ahead of the American Brumos entry.
+As in 1959, Porsche won the 1960 Targa Florio, now with Hans Herrmann being joined on the winner podium by Jo Bonnier and Graham Hill.
 The RS 60 also ensured that Porsche successfully defended their European Hill Climb Championship for the third year in a row.